kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 Next we'll set up worker nodes.

-Firstly install docker and kubeadm in the same way as how they were installed in the master.
+Firstly, install docker and kubeadm in the same way as how they were installed in the master.
 To join them to the cluster we need a token and ca cert hash from the output of master installation.
 If it is expired or lost we can recreate it using these commands.